-- Press the Engine On Off switch on the dashboard to ready the inboard engine for starting.
-A fan noise will be audible as the engine box and bilge blowers start; the boat should not be started unless the fans can be heard. - To start the inboard engine, press the Engine Start switch.
-If the inboard engine is 'cold', apply the choke by momentarily pressing the Engine Choke button simultaneously with the Engine Start button until the inboard engine starts.
-If the inboard engine is 'warm' from recent use, choke is not normally required. - Once the inboard engine starts and has idled briefly, gently move the Inboard Throttle towards the 'Fast' position.
-This will make more power available for the hydraulic system, ready to power the wheels and legs.
+- To start the inboard engine, turn the Inboard Ignition Key clockwise to its final position.
+If the inboard is 'cold', apply the choke by pushing the key in momentarily after the inboard starts to crank. - Continue cranking and applying choke intermittently until the inboard starts.
+If the inboard engine is 'warm' from recent use, choke is not normally required. - Once the inboard engine starts and has idled briefly, gently move the Inboard Throttle towards the 'drive' position.